 The above script declares the variable main_string.
 It uses a pipe operator (|) to pass the output of the content of the defined variable to the ‘sed’ command and stores the result in the updated_string variable.
 Here, the ‘sed’ command replaces all occurrences of double quotes with nothing where the optional flag ‘g’ symbolizes the global substitution.
 At last, the script displays all the outputs using the echo command.

-The above image dictates the removal of double quotes from a string “Hello, Softeko!” using the ‘sed’ command.
+The above image dictates the removal of double quotes from a string “Hello, Softeko!” using the “sed command”.

-Case 2: Removing Single Quotes From String Using “sed” Command in Bash
+Case 2: Remove Single Quotes from String

-You can use the similar syntax ‘s/specific_pattern/replacement/g’ to remove single quotes from a string where the ‘sed’ command will replace all occurrences of single quotes with an empty string.
+You can use the similar syntax ‘s/specific_pattern/replacement/g’ to remove single quotes from a string where the “sed command” will replace all occurrences of single quotes with an empty string.

 #!/bin/bash